Luis Garcia Player Props: Nationals vs. Twins

 Luis Garcia At The Plate

-- Garcia is batting .216 with a double, two home runs and two walks.
+- Garcia has a double, two home runs and three walks while batting .236.

-- In 14 games played this year, he has gone deep in two of them.

-- In five games this year, Garcia has picked up an RBI, with more than one RBI once.
+- In 60.0% of his 15 games this season, Garcia has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.